geshu18/app/Getting-Started-with-Application-Insights-for-ASP.NET-Core.md

 services.AddApplicationInsightsTelemetry(Configuration);
 ```

-## Add Application Insights JavaScript instrumentation to the  _ViewImports.cshtml ,  _Layout.cshtml
+## 5. Add Application Insights JavaScript instrumentation to the  _ViewImports.cshtml ,  _Layout.cshtml

-(if present)
+This section is applicable only if you have client-side components and need to collect client side telemetry as well (like page views etc)

 In `_ViewImports.cshtml`, add injection: